Carter Kieboom Preview, Player Props: Nationals vs. Dodgers

-Carter Kieboom -- 0-for-3 in his last game -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Emmet Sheehan on the mound, on September 8 at 7:05 PM ET.
+Carter Kieboom -- hitting .128 with a home run, two walks and three RBI in his past 10 games -- will be in action for the Washington Nationals versus the Los Angeles Dodgers, with Bobby Miller on the mound, on September 9 at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mets.
+He is looking to get back on track after a four-strikeout performance in his most recent game against the Dodgers.

 Carter Kieboom Game Info & Props vs. the Dodgers